EnricoEmanuelObeng/Cloud/AWS/Commands.md

     sudo nano install_nginx.sh = create the file in the virtual machine ./install_nginx.sh = run the file
-    sudo chmod +x install_nginx.sh = if permission is denied (use this)
+    sudo chmod +x install_nginx.sh = if permission is denied (use this) source install_nginx.sh = another way of running the files

 ## Documentation
     man man = all documentation